 Some people are practicing a low-carb diet to lose weight, which is considered extreme since brains need to have at least 30% of energy coming from glucose.
-But our brain cells are susceptible and may respond to the absence of the standard fuel by headache, sluggishness, low mood levels, and up to hypoglycemia.
+However, our brain cells are susceptible and may respond to the absence of the standard fuel by headache, sluggishness, low mood levels, and hypoglycemia.
 So, in this case, having a little dessert means no harm.

 Top recommendations for eating sweets

 Although sugar is addicting, we have to admit that nobody says that you have to give up on your favorite sweets and treats.
 Everything is fine as long as it is in moderation.
 Our team would like to offer some recommendations that we follow too:

 - Since sweets are getting digested quickly, they may cause sluggishness and make an impact on your energy levels throughout the day, causing you to feel low-battery, especially when eaten for breakfast.
 If you are a sweet tooth and prefer to have dessert for your first meal, we advise you to opt for foods with a lower glycemic index, such as oats with dried fruit and nuts, granola with yogurt, or whole-grain toast with sweet toppings.
 You may get some quick breakfast ideas from our stock images.